Florence Duomo (Cattedrale di Santa Maria dei Fiori)

 The basics

-A visit to the Duomo, whose construction was completed in the 15th century, is essential for understanding and immersing yourself in both Florence and the Renaissance.
+A visit to the Duomo, which was completed in the 15th century, is essential for understanding Florence and the Renaissance.
 Tickets to the complex include access to the dome, baptistery, bell tower, crypt, and museum, and are valid for 48 hours from use.
 As entry to the cathedral is free, there are often long lines.
-Many visitors opt to join a guided tour to explore the more hidden corners of the landmark—and to skip the lines.
+Many visitors opt to join guided Florence Duomo tours to explore the more hidden corners of the landmark—and to skip the lines.
 Audio guides are also available.

 Show all